 2.1.
 Location

 MD99-2288 and MD99-2289 are two giant piston cores taken from the same location (64°39 N 04°12 E) in the Nyegga region of the Vøring Plateau, in the mid-Norwegian continental margin (Fig. 1), raised during the 1999 IMAGES V cruise (Hjelstuen et al., 2010).
 The cores are 32.21 m and 23.69 m long respectively.
 They were taken at a water depth of 1262 m on the northern escarpment of the Storegga Slide, a site of semi-regular submarine landslides taking place over the last 2.5 Ma (Bryn et al., 2005).
 Sedimentation on the Vøring Plateau is largely controlled by the advance and retreat of the Scandinavian Ice Sheet and its impact on regional ocean currents (Dahlgren and Vorren, 2003).
 Current bottom-water temperatures in the Norwegian Sea measure approximately -0.5°C to -1°C (Hovland et al., 2005).
-Palaeotemperature estimates for the Norwegian Sea suggest that bottom-water temperatures have fluctuated by up to 2-4°C between glacial and interglacial periods (Sejrup and Haugen, 1992; Bauch et al., 2000; Dwyer et al., 2000) due to changes in North Atlantic deep water formation in the northern Norwegian Sea (Sarnthein and Altenbach, 1995); this may have had some impact on the racemisation rates of the material used in this study, but would not have impacted the results of the comparisons made here.

-(e.g. Miller et al., 1997; Penkman et al., 2011; Ortiz et al., 2015)
+Palaeotemperature estimates for the Norwegian Sea suggest that bottom-water temperatures have fluctuated by up to 2-4°C between glacial and interglacial periods (Sejrup and Haugen, 1992; Bauch et al., 2000; Dwyer et al., 2000) due to changes in North Atlantic deep water formation in the northern Norwegian Sea (Sarnthein and Altenbach, 1995).
+In general there is a reduction in racemisation rates in glacial as compared to interglacial periods (e.g. Miller et al., 1997; Penkman et al., 2011; Ortiz et al., 2015), but as the purpose of this study is to compare protein fractions and amino acids between samples with the same diagenetic history, these temperature fluctuations will not impact the interpretation of these results.